takahamich/productively_webapp/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
 Please note that many of pair programmed together to make the process more efficient.
 Pushes from one person sometimes mean the work of many people.
-In this particular iteration, please note the following pairings that worked together often:
+In this particular iteration, please note the following pairings and groups that worked together often:

-Keidai and Shaina
+Michiko, Shaina, Keidai
+Shaina, Ayo
+Michiko, Ayo
+Shaina, Michiko

 <p align="right">(<a href="#top">back to top</a>)</p>